Military Space News

 Enrichment refers to the process of increasing the proportion of U-235 in order to obtain enough fuel to make a nuclear bomb.

-In one process, uranium ore is crushed and ground before being irrigated, or leached, with sulphuric acid.
-In another, groundwater and oxygen are injected into the rock to extract the uranium.
+But first, uranium ore is crushed and ground before being irrigated with sulphuric acid.
+Then, groundwater and oxygen are injected into the rock to extract the uranium.

-After drying, the result is a concentrated solid known as "yellowcake".
-This is transformed into uranium hexafluoride (UF6 or "hex"), which is in turn heated into a gaseous state to prepare it for enrichment.
+After drying, the result is a concentrated solid known as "yellowcake", which is transformed into uranium hexafluoride, and then heated into a gaseous state to prepare it for enrichment.

-The most common process for separating U-238 from U-235 involves the use of a series of centrifuges that spin the uranium at ultra-high speeds.
-U-238, which is heavier, falls away as the uranium moves from one centrifuge to the next.
+The most common process for separating the heavier U-238 from the lighter U-235 involves the use of a series of centrifuges that spin the uranium at high speeds.

 Thousands of centrifuges are needed to obtain a sufficient volume of enriched uranium.
 Only a handful of countries have such installations, which are vast and costly.